January 5, 2026

 Family Business Succession Alternative

 A leveraged ESOP buyout of individual owners or entire ownership groups can help perpetuate a family-owned company’s legacy and set the stage for additional, targeted ownership transfers.
 How so?
-The seller note and/or third-party debt that helps facilitate these transactions will temporarily depress a company’s value.
+The seller note and/or third‑party debt used to facilitate these transactions will temporarily depress a company’s value.
 Shareholders can use that opportunity to gift retained interest without triggering taxable limits or sell outstanding equity or warrants to family members at lower valuations.

 Facilitate a Management Buyout